-Your privacy is important to The MIT Press, and we are committed to respecting that privacy.
-This Privacy Statement explains how we handle and use the personal information we collect from The MIT Press website.
+The MIT Press is committed to supporting the privacy of our website users.
+This Privacy Statement explains how we handle and use the personal information we collect about users.

 What personal information we collect